A deep solver for BSDEs with jumps: Error estimates

 \subsection{A priori error estimates for the forward approximation}

 We start by providing the $L^2$ estimate of the error that we introduce by approximating $X_\cdot$ via $X^{\epsilon}_\cdot$.
-We report the full derivation, obtained following \cite{cr2007} and \cite{jum2015}, for the sake of completeness.
-We first have the following moment bound:
+We proceed along the lines of \cite{cr2007} and \cite{jum2015}. {We report the main step of the proof for the sake of completeness. }

-\begin{lemma} Under the assumptions (A1)-(A2), (A5)-(A6), the SDE \eqref{eq:forwardEps} admits a unique solution $X^{\epsilon}:=(X_{s}^{\epsilon})_{t \leq s \leq T}$.
-Moreover, there exists $C>0$ such that the following estimate holds